 Any competitor receiving any form of outside assistance i.e. mechanical, puncture repair, giving of drinks or other help by spectators, or coaching on the cycle or run are strictly forbidden and will result in immediate disqualification.
 The only time where outside assistance may be provided is assistance by Marshals.

 All athletes need to register for the competition in person.
-Registration will take place at Race Control on the Green adjacent to Transition overlooking the lake.
-Registration opens on Saturday evening for one hour.
+Registration will take place in the Main Building overlooking the lake.
+Registration opens on Saturday evening for 1.5hrs.
 It is strongly recommended for all local entrants and people staying in Boyle / Carrick or the surrounding areas go that evening to register as to avoid delays on Sunday morning.
 On Sunday registration will open at 7.45am and close promptly at 9:30am.
 Please try to register as early as possible.
 If you are a member of Triathlon Ireland please bring your membership card with you.
 If you are not a Triathlon Ireland member with a Race Licence you must have pre-purchased a One Day Licence direct from Triathlon Ireland in order to compete.
 At registration you will receive your race number, timing chip, swim hat, body markings and event t-shirt.
 Sizes will be allocated on a first come first served basis so if you want to ensure correct size register early.
 We have an ample supply of each of the different sizes but latecomers may be left disappointed.
 There will be a race course map on display.

-Enter through the main Lough Key entrance on the N4 (situated ~1km from Boyle and ~10km from Carrick-on-Shannon).
+Enter through the main Lough Key entrance on the N4 (situated ~4km from Boyle and ~10km from Carrick-on-Shannon).

 Once you enter the park follow the road as far as the automatically-controlled barriers.
 Once through the barriers turn right and there are 3 large car parks on the right.
 Marshals will be on hand to welcome you and guide you to a parking place.